 Fontello is a icon font generator tool.
 It allows you to compile your own icon font characters to embed in your websites or apps.
 You can include the characters from different font families, like Font Awesome, Typicon, and Entypo.
 Fontello also allows you to set your own font family name, the icon name, and customize its unicode number.

 MixitUp is a jQuery plugin for filtering and sorting portfolios.
 It provides GUI to customize the plugin and you can then see how the effect runs immediately.
 Since part of it is based on CSS3, it will also only work on browsers that support CSS3 properties like Transition and Transformation.

 ClippingMagic is a web-based tool for removing the background of your photo from the main subject.
 I remember when I first did it with Photoshop, succeeding was a thrill.
-Now, with ClippingMagic you can do the same right from your browser, for free.
-It is worth noting though that ClippingMagic is still in its Alpha stage, meaning that it has many things to workaround.
-Depending on your image it may or may not produced the desired outcome.
+Now, with ClippingMagic, you can do the same right from your browser for free.
+It is worth noting though that ClippingMagic is still in its Alpha stage, meaning that it has many things to work around.
+Depending on your image, it may or may not produce the desired outcome.

 Gridwax is a bookmarklet to add horizontal guidelines that overlay on your webpage.
 It is used as a visual aid to adjust your text baseline and line-height spacing.
 You can adjust the line with the following keys Shift + ↑ and Shift + ↓.

 If you are developing with Bootstrap in all your projects, maybe you should put LayoutIt on your list.
 LayoutIt is tool for creating prototypes with Bootstrap fast.
 You can add Bootstrap components like the Navbar, Buttons and Forms using drag-n-drop.